Technigo/project-react-native-app/README.md

   git push origin master
   ```

-- Navigate to your repo and create a Pull Request into the Technigo repo (Add a link to your deployed project.)
+- Navigate to your repo and create a Pull Request into the Technigo repo
 - Wait for the code review from your teachers

 ## How to get help 🆘